uthmel/js-dom-greengrocers/README.md

       - If an item's quantity equals zero it is removed from the cart
   - A user can view the current total in their cart

-## Extended 1
+## Extension 1
 - Add filters to the store ie. filter by item type; when a user clicks a filter they will only see items of that type

-## Extended 2
+## Extension 2
-- Add sorting to the store ie. sort by price or sort alphabetically; when a user clicks sort they will see a sorted list of items
+- Add sorting to the store ie. sort by price or sort alphabetically; when a user clicks sort they will see a sorted list of items.
+This should work with the filters implemented in extension 1.

+## Extension 3
+- Add a form that allows new products to be created for sale.
+This can either be on the same page, hidden until the user clicks on a button, or a separate page.